pigetArduino/camera_ledFinder/README.md

 Each images is analysed on a spectrum of colors (Red/Green/Blue) in HSV
 ![Webcam image with led highlighted by colored circle](https://github.com/pigetArduino/camera_ledFinder/raw/master/doc/camere_ledFinder_app.png)

+# Usage
-* Download repo and click on dist/camera_ledFinder/camera_ledFinder.exe
+Download repo and click on dist/camera_ledFinder/camera_ledFinder.exe

 # Compilation
 You need